Color trends are getting wacky.

 Translation: we can use color to create visual groupings.

-Consider this graphic summarizing a company’s business strategy.
+Consider this graphic communicating a company’s business strategy.
 It features three tiers of information (represented in three columns, each with a different visual treatment) and three categories (marketing, customer service, and productivity) which are visually identical.

 We can use color to reinforce the tiers: